-Take a few minutes to make a difference as a Citizen Scientist
+Take five minutes to make a difference as a Citizen Scientist

 Sign up // invite your friends // do science

 We hope to determine if face-on staring is easier to detect or not, and if more observers enhances the effect.
-We're also interested in whether physical distance between subject and obesrver has any effect, if emotional closness is involved and if receiveing feedback immediatly after guessing influeces the subject's accuracy.
+We're also interested in whether physical distance between subject and observer has any effect, or if emotional closeness is involved.

 - An experiment takes less than five minutes.